Fees and charges and refund policy

 Replacement Transcript and Testamur Costs

 You can request a copy of course transcripts at any time.
 There is no cost for copies of transcripts.
-If you require a replacement Testamur, you will need to pay the replacement Testamur fee of $75.00 per course.
+If you require a replacement Testamur, you will need to complete the TAFE NSW Application form for a Replacement Testamur/Confirmation of Award and pay the replacement Testamur fee of $75.00 per course.
 Contact your local campus for more information or ring 1300 NCTAFE (1300 628233).

 Repeat of unit for 'non-competence'